 |HT1||Heat transfer fluids, incidental contact|

 |HTX1||Ingredients for use in HT1 heat transfer fluids|

 |HX1||Ingredients HX1 for use in H1 lubricants, incidental contact|

 Yes, Galden® PFPE fluids satisfy MIL requirements.
 Thermal shock testing is performed according to MIL STD 883 method 1011 or MIL STD 202 method 107.
 Hermetic seal testing is performed according to MIL STD 883, method 1014K; MIL STD 750, method 1071; and MIL STD 202, method 112.

 |Density, 25 °C||> 1.6 gm/cm3|

 |Viscosity profile||According to the equipment manufacturer|

 |Residue||< 50 ppm|

-*It is not a restriction; the use of products having chlorine or hydrogen is allowed
+*This is not a standard and the use of products having chlorine or hydrogen is allowed.

 When stored in their original sealed containers, Galden® PFPE fluids are chemically stable for over 20 years.